Engbenjamin/Process_Document_Final_Draft/README.md

 Subscribe to the IEEE newsletter at Spectrum.ieee.org/Newsletters and have them delivered to your email.

 #### Search Job Boards For Electronics Engineering Roles
-Job boards are a invaluable look at the current job market for Electronics Engineers.
+Job boards are a invaluable look at the current market for Electronics Engineers.
 Job descriptions provide details on high-demand skills, knowledge, software, and tools.
 One can tailor their educational experiences towards their future role and industry.

 Subscribe to job sites like Indeed or ZipRecruiter.
-Set up weekly or monthly automatic email alerts for roles under terms like 'Electronics Engineer' or 'Electrical Engineer' or 'Hardware Engineer'.
+Set up automatic emails for roles under 'Electronics Engineer' or 'Electrical Engineer' or 'Hardware Engineer'.

 ### Building Your Professional Network
 ### Connect With Classmates and Professors Online
-Connecting with classmates and professors directly connects you with like-minded individuals in your field of study.
+Connecting with classmates and professors networks you with like-minded individuals in your field.
 These connections could become crucial contacts for your first role after graduation [^2].

 Introduce yourself to students and professors in your classes, connect with them on LinkedIn and Handshake.